DietkeSt/ux-ventures/README.md

 ### Frameworks, Libraries & Programs

 - Balsamiq: was used for Wireframe creation.
-- Canva: was used for Logo creation and screenshots.
+- Canva: was used for Logo creation and screenshots
+- Snagit: was used to convert screen recordings into GIFs.
 - Codeanywhere: was used for version control and terminal used to push to GitHub.
 - GitHub: is used to store the project code and deployed website.
 - Google Fonts: were used to import "Lato" and "Open Sans" font into style.css file which is used throughout the website.
-- Fone Awesome: was used for all icons used throughout the website.
+- Font Awesome: was used for all icons used throughout the website.
+- Google Drive: is used to store documentation GIFs and videos.

 <br>